Zero-shot causal learning: Experiments

 \textbf{Metrics} We rely on best practices for evaluating CATE estimators in observational data, as established by recent work~\cite{yadlowsky2021evaluating, chernozhukov2018generic}, which recommend to assess treatment rules by comparing subgroups across different quantiles of estimated CATE.
 We follow the high vs. others RATE (rank-weighted average treatment effect) approach from Yadlowsky et. al~\cite{yadlowsky2021evaluating}, which computes the difference in average treatment effect (ATE) of the top $u$ percent of individuals (ranked by predicted CATE), versus all individuals (for more details, see Appendix~\ref{sec:exp-setup}).
 For instance, RATE @ 0.99 is the difference between the top 1\% of the samples (by estimated CATE) vs. the average treatment effect (ATE) across all samples, which we would expect to be high if the CATE estimator is accurate.
 Note that estimates of RATE can be negative if model predictions are inversely associated with CATE.
 We elaborate on the RATE computation in Appendix \ref{sec:exp-setup}.

 The real-world use case of our model is preventing drug prescription for a small subset of high-risk individuals.
 Thus, more specifically, for each task $j$, intervention $w_j$ in the meta-dataset, and meta-model $\Psi_{\theta}$, we compute $RATE\: @\: u$ for each $u$ in $[0.999, 0.998, 0.995, 0.99]$ across individuals who received the intervention.
+We use a narrow range for $u$ because pancytopenia is a very rare event occurring in less than 0.3\% of the patients in our dataset.
+Hence, in a real-world deployment scenario, it is necessary to isolate the small subset of high-risk patients from the vast majority of patients for whom there is no risk of pancytopenia onset.

 Additionally, because our meta-testing dataset consists of individuals treated with drugs known to cause pancytopenia, observational metrics of recall and precision are also a rough \emph{proxy} for successful CATE estimation (and highly correlated to RATE, Table \ref{tab:mainResults}).
 Thus, as secondary metrics, we also compute $Recall\: @\: u$ and $Precision\: @\: u$ for the same set of thresholds as RATE, where a positive label is defined as occurrence of pancytopenia after intervention.